Gurpreet0299/To-Do-App/README.md

 # To-Do-App

+To-Do is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing ones.

+Submitted by: **Gurpreet Kaur**

 ## FEARTURES :
 1.It can successfully add and remove task from the list.
 2.User can tap on task and edit already written task.